 And they did.

-The second month of my blog I was getting 10,000 pageviews a month.
+In the second month of my blog, I was getting 10,000 pageviews a month.

 I was drowning in all resources pointing me towards a career and full-time income as a blogger.
-Somehow with 10k pageviews, I was making 50¢ a day.
+Yet, somehow with 10k pageviews, I was making 50¢ a day.

-Now listen that isn’t bad for a beginner blogger.
+Now listen, that isn’t bad for a beginner blogger.
 I had the daydream blog vision at that point.
-Which is a good thing, drive and determination are what lead me to have a successful blogging journey.
+This is a good thing; drive and determination lead me to a successful blogging journey.